rainhaworth/16S-Mutation-Classifiers/README.md

 3. Run `python train.py` to train each classifier on the filtered dataset.
 Specify mutation rates with e.g. `-r 0.05`.
 4. For each evaluation dataset, run `python eval.py -f /path/to/dataset.fa` to print a confusion matrix and sensitivity and specificity for each classifier.
 Ensure that you have run `train.py -r X` before running `eval.py -r X`.
 Include `--save` to generate `.csv` files containing feature values in ground truth and mutated sequences.

 We also include our candidate feature evaluation experiments in `feature_selection.ipynb` and our full analysis notebook `analysis.ipynb`.
-The latter is intended to be used after running `python eval.py -r X --save` on SSU Ref with `X` in `[0.1, 0.05, 0.01]`.
+The latter is intended to be used after running `python eval.py -r {0.1, 0.05, 0.1} --save` on SSU Ref.
 SSU Ref is available on the same webpage as SSU Ref NR 99.